postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/faqs-monitors.md

 ### Can I upload files or attach data files?

-You cannot attach files to requests, like you can in the request builder, but you can upload data as a raw request body.
-Also, you cannot attach data files, like you can in the collection runner, but you can access files using APIs such as Google Docs, Google Sheets, and Dropbox.
+You can't attach files to requests, like you can in the request builder, but you can upload data as a raw request body.
+Also, you can't attach data files, like you can in the collection runner, but you can access files using APIs such as Google Docs, Google Sheets, and Dropbox.

 ### Are static IP addresses dedicated to individual customers or shared?

 The provided static IP addresses are fixed to their specified region and shared by all customers who enable this feature, which is available to Postman Professional and Enterprise teams.
-Static IP addresses are not available for uptime monitors.
+Static IP addresses aren't available for uptime monitors.
 For more information, see [Running Postman monitors using static IPs](/docs/monitoring-your-api/using-static-IPs-to-monitor/).

 ### How do I troubleshoot problems?

 For collection-based monitors, you can view the full console output for every monitor run, including any errors.
 You can also use methods such as `console.log()` and `console.warn()` to output your own debugging information.
 To learn more, see [Troubleshooting monitors](/docs/monitoring-your-api/troubleshooting-monitors/).

-> For your security and privacy, Postman does not log request or response bodies in the console.
-Postman also does not log headers, as they may include items like cookies and authorization keys.
+> For your security and privacy, Postman doesn't log request or response bodies in the console.
+Postman also doesn't log headers, as they may include items like cookies and authorization keys.

 ## Security